ErwinTATP/blog/content/post/Destiny from Heaven.md

 The bolts of nonsense reminded me of [a "natural marvel" in Guizhou province](t.ly/wUFO) I heard back in middle school years.
 Years of erosion and sedimentation has formed several character-resembling patterns on a rock; however, the Party and their opposition seems have difficulties on counting these formations.

-{{< figure src="/post/Destiny from Heaven_files/129440c9ddfg214.jpg" alt="The 'savior rock' as dubbed by the locals" position="center" style="border-radius: 4px;" caption="How many characters are there on this rock?" captionPosition="center" captionStyle="color: blue;" >}}
+{{< figure src="http://1831.img.pp.sohu.com.cn/images/blog/2010/5/13/17/13/129440c9ddfg214.jpg" alt="The 'savior rock' as dubbed by the locals" position="center" style="border-radius: 4px;" caption="How many characters are there on this rock?" captionPosition="center" captionStyle="color: blue;" >}}

 According to the Party-owned media, the rock clearly carries 5 characters 中國共產黨 (Chinese Communist Party), which was "formed without any artificial interventions" according to the invited "experts".
 They even made documentaries on how the patterns formed "completely by natural forces", with the chance "1 in 1 trillion but still possible".